MonashDeepNeuron/HPC-Training/src/chapter6/set-up.md

 # Setting up a Spark cluster within M3 cluster

-The overall process can be demonstrated through this diagram: TODO

 ## Installation

 Different Spark version may have different version requirements for Python and Java.
 We will use Spark 3.5, Python 3.10 (JupyterLab Environment), and Java 8 (default in M3).
 There are 2 main things that we need to set up: